 Through innovative funding, administrative efficiencies and careful resource stewardship, Ohio State is actively committed to innovative approaches to support our mission as a leading national flagship research university.
+Operational excellence and resource stewardship is a key focus of the strategic plan.

 - Comprehensive Energy Management Project - The 2017 partnership has provided $1.165 billion for the university, launched an unprecedented sustainability program to improve energy efficiency 25 percent within 10 years; and established Ohio State as an international leader in sustainability.
 An endowment established with proceeds of the partnership is funding the Buckeye Opportunity Program, which ensures that all Ohio students who qualify for Pell Grants receive an aid package that covers the full cost of tuition and mandatory fees.
 (Learn more) (link is external)